IBM/CodeEngine/thumbnail/README.md

 ```

 In this tutorial we've already pre-built most of the container images
-for you, so let's immediately go ahead and deploy our initial verison of
+for you, so let's immediately go ahead and deploy our initial version of
 the webapp by creating a Code Engine application.

 Before we do that though, it's important to understand a bit about the